Cycling at the 1928 Summer Olympics – Men's track time trial

-The men's track time trial, a part of the cycling events at the 1928 Summer Olympics, took place at the Olympic Stadium in Amsterdam.
-Sixteen cyclists from 16 nations competed.
-Each nation was limited to one competitor.
-The distance was 1 kilometre.
-The race was won by the Danish rider Willy Hansen in 1 minutes, 14.4 seconds.
-Gerard Bosch van Drakestein of the Netherlands took silver, while Dunc Gray of Australia earned bronze.
-It was the first medal for each of the three nations in the men's track time trial; none had competed in 1896.
+The men's track time trial, one of the cycling events at the 1928 Summer Olympics, was held at the Olympic Stadium in Amsterdam.
+Sixteen cyclists from 16 nations competed, with each nation limited to a single entrant.
+The race distance was 1 kilometre.
+The event was won by the Danish cyclist Willy Hansen in 1 minute, 14.4 seconds.
+Gerard Bosch van Drakestein of the Netherlands claimed the silver medal, while Dunc Gray of Australia earned bronze.
+It was the first medal for each of the three nations in the men's track time trial; none had competed in the 1896 edition.

 Background

 This was the second appearance of the event, which had previously been held in 1896.
 It would be held every Games until being dropped from the programme after 2004.
 The event was a "new event" in track cycling, "supposedly popular in Italy."

 Twelve of the 16 competing nations made their debut in the event: Argentina, Australia, Belgium, Canada, Chile, Denmark, Ireland, Italy, the Netherlands, Poland, Switzerland, and Turkey.
 The four returning nations were Austria, France, Germany, and Great Britain.